ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 # Overview
 This GitHub repository includes R scripts to reproduce the analyses in the manuscript, "A persistently low level of atmospheric oxygen in Earth's middle age".
-Datasets includes publicly-available weather data in addition to primary temperature logger data from instruments deployed underwater in the Farasan Banks region of the Saudi Arabian Red Sea.
+Datasets includes the compilation of Ce/Ce* in marine carbonate rocks .
 The datasets used in this paper are available upon request (xiaomliu@email.unc.edu).

 The code does the following analyses:
-(1) compares in situ temperature logger data to satellite-based sea surface temperature (SST), (2) tests which SST product works best to reproduce the spatial and temporal patterns in the temperature loggers, (3) used the lowest 10% (<10th percentiles) of values for each 100 Myr interval to estimate the atmospheric oxygen level from the Ce/Ce* data for each group, (4) assesses the broader climate drivers of upwelling (e.g. monsoon winds).
+(1) fit a curve to the lowest 10% of Ce/Ce* values in every 100 Myr interval, (2) provide quantitative estimates of Earth’s atmospheric oxygen evolution after the GOE using our compiled Ce/Ce* carbonate data and a thermodynamics-based Ce oxidization model, (3) selected lowest Ce/Ce* values for a given time interval and consider the statistical distribution of sample numbers, for example, used the lowest 10% (<10th percentiles) of values for each 100 Myr interval to estimate the atmospheric oxygen level from the Ce/Ce* data for each group, (4) compared our modeling pO2 results with other models and proxy results during the Phanerozoic Eon.

-All figures included in the manuscript are reproduced here.
-The figures 2 and 3 in the paper "A persistently low level of atmospheric oxygen in Earth's middle age" were made using R statistical software (http://www.R-project.org/).
+The Figs 2 and 3 included in the manuscript can be reproduced using this scripts with R statistical software (http://www.R-project.org/).

 # Repo Contents